-Learn the simple and serene world of painting Sumi-e (painting with ink) and Japanese Kanji Calligraphy (Shodo).
-This casual class is for anyone and covers the basic skills of Japanese brush painting for beginners, as well as more advanced techniques for experienced learners.
-The class focuses on Sumi-e to draw images, such as Bamboo and Koi fish.
-Learn the historical and cultural background of Shodo and Sumi-e.
+Learn the simple and serene world of painting Sumi-e (painting with ink).
+This class is for anyone and covers the basic skills of Japanese brush painting for beginners, as well as more advanced techniques for experienced learners.
+The class focuses on Sumi-e to paint images, such as Bamboo, flowers, fish and Japanese landscape from beautiful photos.
+Learn the historical and cultural background of Sumi-e.
 The lecture will be minimal with focus on plenty of hands-on studio time.
 Learn how to balance Yin and Yang, using the contrast of ink to create the desired results.

-This 2000 year old art form is practiced by Zen Masters who adhere to the practice of meditation in preparation for painting.
+This 2000-year-old art form is practiced by Zen Masters who adhere to the practice of meditation in preparation for painting.
 Noriko will start the class with a Zen meditation and serve tea in preparation for Zen Brush techniques.
 Zen calligraphy differs from other calligraphic disciplines as it is focused on the realization of "no-mind."
-Furthermore it is the expression of Zen through a brush, whether the result is a single stroke, a Zen circle, or an ink painting.
+Furthermore, it is the expression of Zen through a brush, whether the result is a single stroke, a Zen circle, or an ink painting.
 Enso is a Japanese word meaning “circle” and a concept strongly associated with Zen.
-Enso is one of the most common subjects of Japanese calligraphy even though it is a symbol and not a character. ...
+Enso is one of the most common subjects of Japanese calligraphy even though it is a symbol and not a character.
 In Zen Buddhist painting, enso symbolizes a moment when the mind is free to simply let the body and spirit create.

 There is a $15 materials fee paid directly to the instructor.

 The classic letter style from the Medieval era is just perfect for your projects.
 Learn a bit of the fascinating history of calligraphy while writing with broad-edged pen & ink like the ancient Celtic scribes.
 Uncial script is a beautiful, legible and versatile style for contemporary use from poetry to elegant envelopes.